-Should there be any remaining funding past March, it will be passed forward to the following year's organisational grant budget.
-The Grant Strategy is reviewed annually and presented at the February board meeting.
+Should there be any remaining funding into May/June likely to be unspent from either, or both, strands of the budget it will be passed forward to the following year's budget.
+The Grant Strategy is reviewed annually and presented for approval at the February Charitable Activities Committee meeting, to be ratified at the following full board meeting.